How to Use BFR Bands | Crucial Tips for First Timers

 Dos and Don’ts of BFR

 Do lift much lighter weights than you think you need.
-One of the primary advantages of BFR training is that you can see significant gains by lifting lighter loads at a lower intensity.
+One of the primary advantages of BFR training is that you can train by lifting lighter loads at a lower intensity.
 However, when lifting lighter weights at a lower intensity, you do want to perform more reps and longer sets with shorter rest periods in between.

 Don’t be afraid to start slow.
 In other words, don’t overdo it.
 This is a very real temptation when beginning a new training program or strategy.
 Most patients or athletes get excited and want to go all-in and see results immediately.
 Those results will come soon enough.
 But as a beginner, it’s critical to listen to your body, take it slow, and take breaks if needed.
 Work your way up to longer sets.